-Examples are: medical and behavioral health therapies devices surgical procedures, diagnostics and/or drugs.
-The technology assessment process is applied to both the development of new medical policies and the updating of existing policies.
+- Examples are: medical and behavioral health therapies devices surgical procedures, diagnostics and/or drugs.
+The technology assessment process is applied to both the development and adoption of new clinical review criteria and the updating of existing criteria included in plan medical policies, plan pharmacy policies, plan-adopted criteria (e.g., InterQual criteria from Change Healthcare), and criteria utilized by the plan's partner clinical vendors. s.
 Plan medical staff conduct an evidence-based assessment process.
 The purpose is to evaluate the safety and effectiveness of the new technology.
-This process includes:

-- Consultation with medical experts with expertise in the new technology; and - Research and review of: published peer-reviewed medical literature reports from appropriate governmental agencies; and polices and standards of nationally recognized and applicable medical associations and specialty societies.

-Staff presents proposals to the appropriate internal clinical policy committees for review.
+This process includes: - Consultation with medical experts with expertise in the new technology; and - Research and review of: published peer-reviewed medical literature reports from appropriate governmental agencies; and polices and standards of nationally recognized and applicable medical associations and specialty societies. - Staff presents proposals to the appropriate internal clinical policy committees for review.
 These committees in turn present recommendations to the internal clinical management committee responsible for making final coverage decisions.
+The plan's partner clinical vendors are delegated to conduct utilization management on behalf of plan members.
+Clinical review criteria developed from partner clinical vendors and other plan-adopted criteria (e.g., InterQual criteria) are developed using published and generally accepted, scientifically-based standards of care and objective and credible scientific evidence published in peer-reviewed medical/clinical literature, and/or reviewing observational studies for the new technology or new application(s) of an existing technology to establish written clinical review criteria used to make medical necessity determinations, with plan verification that quality standards are met.

 Disagreement with Recommended Treatment by Network Providers: When you enroll in the plan, you agree that network providers are responsible to decide the appropriate treatment for you.
 Some members may, for religious or personal reasons: disagree with the recommended treatment; refuse to follow the recommended treatment; or seek treatment (or conditions of treatment) that network providers judge do not meet generally accepted professional standards of medical care.
-In such instances, you have the right to refuse the treatment advice of a network provider, however, the plan has no further duty to provide coverage for the care in question.
+In such instances, you have the right to refuse the treatment advice of a network provider; however, the plan has no further duty to provide coverage for the care in question.
 If you seek care from non-network providers because of such a disagreement, you will be responsible for the cost and outcome of such care.
 (For coverage of second opinions, see Chapter 3.)
 Members have the right to submit an appeal regarding coverage decisions.
 (See Chapter 6 - Member Satisfaction Process.)